On Stephanie Plum

 “If you don’t understand how a woman could both love her sister dearly and want to wring her neck at the same time, then you were probably an only child.”

 We are first introduced to Stephanie’s “perfect” sister Valerie in the seventh book in the series, Seven Up.
 To begin with, Stephanie only ever mentions Valerie to bitch about how serene and, by implication, boring she is.
 “When we were kids Valerie was the perfect daughter.
 And I was the daughter who stepped in dog poo, sat on gum, and constantly fell off the garage roof in an attempt to fly” (Hard Eight 5).
 Stephanie, when comparing herself to Valerie, constantly finds herself lacking.
-At the same time, although she categorizes herself as a mess and Valerie as a …
+At the same time, although she categorizes herself as a mess and Valerie as a saint, you …